ysoh286/honours-project-2017/detailed-notes.md

 - In terms of linked brushing between plots via shiny (either plotly or ggvis): in these examples, the selection appears to be redrawn on top of the points that are being selected, creating an additional layer of plotting.
 - Crosstalk seems to be easier to achieve linked brushing with less code + no reliance on Shiny

-**ggvis** is currently under development (they're still currently expanding their API).
+**ggvis** is currently under development (they're still expanding their API).
 Facetted plots are currently unavailable, but is being developed under a function known as subvis() and appears to work similarly to facetting with Plotly.
 Unlike ggplot2, there is currently no function that automatically does facetting (such as facet_wrap/facet_grid).
 It would be interesting to see how much can be achieved using the Vega library.

 **Crosstalk + Plotly:** Still investigating.
 It appears to be a lot faster than Shiny.
 Not actually sure if crosstalk would actually rerun code like Shiny, or if it depends on the Javascript library itself and how it renders/updates plots.